harimaux/harimaux/README.md

 - 👋 Hi, I’m Lucas
 - 👀 I’m interested in JS, PHP and Python
-- 🌱 I’m currently learning how to create fully operational browser-based game
+- 🌱 I’m currently learning React and jQuery
 - 💞️ I’m looking to collaborate on basicly anything that involve team work
 - 📫 https://www.linkedin.com/in/lucas-witkowski-7b937158/